keboola/Kai-SQL-bot/readme.md

 #### Future Enhancements:

 1. Extend language support.

+2. Closer Integration with the platform.

+3. Option to work with RO Workspaces.

+4. Enrich Metadata.

-2. Introduce features like saving queries and exporting results.
+5. Introduce features like saving queries and exporting results

-3. Enhance the chat UI for a superior user experience.

 ---